|

 Sprinkling buns with sesame street.

-As soon as you remove buns from the oven cover them with a dry kitchen towel for 15 minutes.
-Then remove the towel and let them cool completely.
+As soon as you remove the buns from the oven, cover them with a dry kitchen towel for about 15 minutes.
+Then remove the towel and allow the buns to cool completely.
+This helps soften the crust while keeping the interior moist.

 Hot buns covered with a kitchen towel.